majdalsado/majdalsado.github.io/all_collections/_posts/2024-07-28-the-complexity-of-lying.md

 - Holding this as a core value leaves my processing power to focus on the things that truly matter and are worth its effort.
  -->

-Recently, I was in a tricky social situation that challenged one of my core principles: "Always be truthful."
-It was a moment that made me question whether this principle was worth standing by at all costs.
+Recently, I was in a tricky social situation that challenged one of my core principles: "Avoid lying at all costs."
+It was a situation that made me reconsider the harshness of this principle.

-After giving it much thought, I'm again confident: Yes I should, and here's why.
+However after giving it more thought, I'm again confident:

+**You should always avoid lying and default to honesty at all costs, and here's why.**

 ## Making Decisions
 Doing things well—whether it's a physical skill or a mental or social ability—requires making good decisions.